Danny McBride: Career

 In 2010, he signed an endorsement deal with K-Swiss shoes.
 He played the eponymous roadie in the Tenacious D music video for "Roadie" in 2012.
 McBride co-created and co-starred in the HBO comedy series Vice Principals from 2016 to 2017.

-McBride voiced Duane Earl, a fictional talk radio host in the video game Grand Theft Auto V. Earl is the host of Beyond Insemination, a segment where he converses with callers.
+McBride voiced Duane Earl, a fictional talk radio host in the 2013 video game Grand Theft Auto V. Earl is the host of Beyond Insemination, a satirical show where he converses with callers.

 In 2017, McBride appeared in the prequel film Alien: Covenant, alongside Katherine Waterston, Michael Fassbender and Billy Crudup.
 McBride told Vanity Fair in an interview that he was both surprised and glad for the opportunity to be involved with the Alien movie since he had been a longtime fan of the franchise.

 In January 2018, two trailers were released online for what was supposedly a Crocodile Dundee sequel, titled Dundee: The Son of a Legend Returns Home, and purportedly starring McBride as Brian Dundee, the son of the original Crocodile Dundee.
 The trailers feature cameo appearances by Australian actors Chris Hemsworth, Hugh Jackman, Russell Crowe, Margot Robbie and Ruby Rose.
 From the beginning, various aspects of the campaign made some publications believe that film was an elaborate hoax.
 It was later reported that these ads were actually part of a lead-up to a Super Bowl commercial for Tourism Australia.

 McBride served as an executive producer and co-writer for the films Halloween (2018), Halloween Kills (2021) and Halloween Ends (2022), which served as one of the final films for the franchise of the same name.
 The sequel trilogy is directed and written by Green and produced by Jason Blum.

 Since 2018, McBride has been the face of bookmaker Coral's television commercials in the United Kingdom, playing a character called "Sports Rodstein", described as "the world's biggest sports fan (although not the savviest)".

 In late 2018, HBO ordered The Righteous Gemstones, from McBride and his Rough House Pictures label, straight to series.
 The series also stars John Goodman, Adam Devine and Edi Patterson.
 It follows a world-famous televangelist family with a long tradition of deviance, greed, and charitable work.